 There are many problems with the human race as such and it's hard to say which of them is most fundamental.
 Some say 'greed', some say 'the aggressive nature of the male of the species', others say 'the wealth/poverty divide' and so on.
 I think my personal choice goes to the 'mis-education of children', which results in the perpetuation of barbarism, the destructive social mindset that people rarely come to recognise for what it is.
 I'm referring especially to informal education - the stuff that gets passed down from parent to child through the generations, representing the cultural heritage.
 The brain of every child becomes more or less hardwired with cultural garbage, ranging from what they think they should eat to the outlandish fantasies of the traditional religion of their particular society.
 What they come to see as a way of life for themselves is really a way of death for humanity.

-If we're going to brainwash our kids with anything, let it be with creative, caring, conservationist ideas and objective truths rather than with ambitions of destruction, greed, hatred, and trading in nonsense.
+If we're going to programme our kids with anything, let it be with creative, caring, conservationist ideas and objective truths rather than with ambitions of destruction, greed, hatred, and trading in nonsense.
 But above all they should be taught to think for themselves.
 The Universal Declaration of Human Rights ideal of "freedom of thought, conscience and religion" has little relevance for human beings who lack the capacity for autonomous, rational thought.
 It is hardly necessary to add that we, as Central Humanists, are passionately, unconditionally and irrevocably opposed to the religious indoctrination of young children.
 Although religious propaganda is by no means the worst misfortune that may threaten the life of a child, it is one of the most widespread and ought to be considered a serious offence.

 How could any reasonable person, in this day and age, have a shadow of doubt that all the traditional religions are deeply immoral?
 It's unethical for people to take seriously, and to run their lives in compliance with, a heap of glaringly obvious falsehoods, fairytales, deceptions and meaningless nonsense.
 And it's even more unethical to force-feed your children with this type of garbage, at a stage when they cannot possibly assess its worth.
 It's unethical because it's mind-destroying and dangerous.
 As has been contended elsewhere (see below), religion is unquestionably the quagmire of the human mind, and those who drag their children through it - well, let's try to stay polite and say they are doing them the greatest disservice.